 Homework is an important tool in learning.
-To be effective, homework should be done daily.
-If students do not complete their homework, their teacher may assign them to stay after school.
-Even though a teacher may not assign written homework, there is always studying to be done.
-A regular review of material taught in class should be undertaken.
+To be effective, homework should be completed daily.
+If students do not complete their homework, the teacher may assign them to stay after school.
 Written homework should be done carefully, completely and on time.
-If a student misses work it is their responsibility to inform the teacher and make up the work or any missed evaluations.
+If a student misses work, it is their responsibility to inform the teacher and make up the work or any missed evaluations.
 Absence from class does not excuse a student from homework or testing; arrangements for make-up work or tests are the responsibility of the student and should be made on the day the student returns to class.